What Factors Can Work In My Favor In My Ocean County DWI Case?

 Many factors can work in your favor of your interests in a DWI case.
-These mitigating factors can include a relatively sober appearance, positive interaction with law enforcement, a good driving record, and rehabilitative efforts.
+These mitigating factors can include a sober appearance, positive interaction with law enforcement, a good driving record, and rehabilitative efforts.

-What Factors Can Work Against Me in My Ocean County DWI Case?
+What Factors Can Work Against Me In My Ocean County DWI Case?

 Factors that work against you in a case are called aggravating factors.
 These include a bad driving record, high breath or blood test results, admissions of intoxication, and bad behavior.